tomato-gits/bat-canvas/DEVNOTES.md

 ## project structure
 * bat-canvas is top-level project
-* pyproject.toml lists dependencies and other project md
+* pyproject.toml lists dependencies and other project installation md
   * scripts folder (temporary) is for reference during development, has example scripts to convert into automations
   * the bat/ module is the source file that contains all the python source for the installable module
     * bat/tests submodule contains tests for stuff in bat